circuitparts/store/README.md

 Head over to our [Docs](https://circuitparts.in/docs) page to find instructions on how to setup the project on your local machine and start tinkering.
 Happy coding!

 ## Security
 If you believe you have found a security vulnerability in the platform, we encourage you to **responsibly disclose this and NOT open a public issue**.
 We will investigate all legitimate reports.
-Email [help@vcircuitparts.in](mailto:help@vcircuitparts.in) to disclose any security vulnerabilities.
+Email [help@circuitparts.in](mailto:help@circuitparts.in) to disclose any security vulnerabilities.